8 minutes read

 How to Teach Division – A Simple Step by Step Guide

 Division is fourth among the first four basic math operations that a child should learn.
-These math operations are addition, subtraction, multiplication and division.
+These math operations include adding, subtracting, multiplying, and dividing.
 They form the basis of all math problems.
-Learning the first three operations is not mandatory for a child to understand division, but as we shall see, they are vital.
-However, teaching a child division is not as difficult as it might seem.

 Concept of Division

-As outlined above, division can seem complicated, but it’s easier than you think.
-Generally, division entails sharing equally according to the number of groups needed.
-For this reason, you can relate division to the idea of sharing equally.
+Young students usually dread division as they believe it’s daunting.
+But it shouldn’t be.
+Generally, division includes sharing evenly according to the number of groups required.
+For this reason, you can link division to the idea of sharing equally.

 1:1 Online Math Tutoring Let’s start learning Math!